htmlbanjo/disco-courier/README.md

 ### Roadmap, barring time/interest/help

-- Finish up dialogueEntry formatting
+- Finish up dialogueEntry formatting.
-- Finish up checks and modifiers
+- Finish up checks and modifiers.
-- Add support for foreign key relationships for sequelize
+- Add support for foreign key relationships for sequelize.
 - While you can do a lot with the json export option for getting items into noSQL databases, better support.
-- CSV and spreadsheets would be nice (for easy dumps for things like checks)
+- CSV and spreadsheets would be nice (for easy dumps for things like checks).